insin/DOMBuilder/docs/index.rst

    :returns: The context Object which was passed in or created.

-   Adds element creation functions to a context object, with names corresponding to valid HTML elements.
+   Adds element creation functions to a context object, with names corresponding to valid HTML elements in upper case.

 For a simple example, the following code...